Eurobotics-Association/Repair-Section/Mint-dropbox-install.md

 ## Cinnamon/Nemo usability notes (recommended)

-* Create the mount folder under `$HOME` so Nemo sees it.
+* `/media/Dropbox` is easy to bookmark in Nemo and feels “volume-like”.
 * Add a bookmark in Nemo for quick access.
-* If you want the mount visible under “Devices”, that is a separate udisks/desktop integration topic; do not mix it into this mount spec.
+* If you want it visible under “Devices”, that is a separate udisks/desktop integration topic; do not mix it into this mount spec.